-- 18. Where there are more applicants than places in any of the oversubscription categories above, the order in which places are allocated will be determined by reference to the distance between the child's home address (as defined in this policy) and the Academy, with those living closer having higher priority. - 19.
+- 18. Where there are more applicants than places in any of the oversubscription categories above, the order in which places are allocated will be determined by reference to the distance between the child's home address (as defined in this policy) and the Academy, with those living closer having higher priority. random lottery which will take place in front of a person who is independent of the Academy. - 19.
+For the avoidance of doubt, the distance the child lives from the Academy is not relevant at all in any category except, to a limited extent, Category 10.4 where it will be used to determine whether the child lives inside a 3 mile radius of the Academy only. - 20.
 Distance will be measured on the Academy's behalf by Solihull Metropolitan Borough Council in a straight line from the child's normal home address to the main pedestrian gate for the Academy.
 They have dedicated software for this purpose which uses six-figure grid references provided by the Local Land and Property Gazetteer (LLPG).
-These grid references provide a single unique point for the child's home address and the Academy. - 20.
+These grid references provide a single unique point for the child's home address and the Academy. - 21.
 Parents may check the distance between the child's home address and the Academy's main pedestrian gate using Solihull Metropolitan Borough Council's online mapping tool using the following link: